-BOSTON, MA -- The Eastern Hockey League (EHL) and Eastern Hockey League Premier (EHLP) are pleased to announce that Neil Ravin (Director of Communications) will join a strong list of teams heading back to Denver, CO for the annual CCM Showcase this upcoming May.
+BOSTON, MA -- The Eastern Hockey League (EHL) and Eastern Hockey League Premier (EHLP) are pleased to announce that Neil Ravin (Director of Communications) will join a strong list of teams heading back to Denver, CO this weekend for the annual CCM Showcase.

 The event in Denver features nearly 400 players each year, and some of the top aspiring junior hockey talent in the country.
-Over 12 EHL and EHLP teams have already confirmed their intentions on attending in May, to go along with Ravin.
+Over 8 EHL and EHLP teams have already confirmed their intentions on attending this weekend, to go along with Ravin.

 "I am thrilled to welcome Neil and the EHL and EHLP teams back for the 2020 CCM Showcase”, said CCM Showcase Director Mike Gempeler.
 "I applaud their commitment to not only the Showcase, but to the growth and development of their league as well.
 By attending the CCMHS, the EHL will have the unprecedented ability to showcase their league and its teams to our players and their families."